-Volatile oil prices and the ongoing turmoil in the Middle East are vivid reminders of the rising cost of America’s oil use.
+Volatile oil prices and the ongoing turmoil in the Middle East are vivid reminders of the rising cost of the country’s oil use.
 With added pressure from the continued global economic recovery, this commodity is unlikely to see long-term price reductions.
 The cars and trucks we drive every day consume nearly half the oil used in this country, and the only way to protect consumers is to cut oil use by making our vehicles more fuel efficient.

 Strong clean car standards protect consumers

 The average vehicle on the road today achieves just 26 miles per gallon (mpg) on government tests (approximately 21 mpg on the road) and will consume more than 8,000 gallons of fuel over its life.
-But we can build cleaner cars that reduce oil use and protect American consumers from spiking gas prices.
+But we can build cleaner cars that reduce oil use and protect consumers from spiking gas prices.

 The Obama administration has proposed strengthening standards for new vehicles from 2017 through 2025, boosting average fuel efficiency to about 50 mpg on government tests (about 37 mpg on road).
 These standards could save a vehicle owner more than $8,000 over the life of their automobile, even after paying the additional cost of the cleaner technology.

 Savings as soon as you drive off the lot